 Your dog is undergoing radiation treatment for cancer

 Cancer is always a difficult diagnosis for a pet parent to hear.
 Treatment for cancer can come with all sorts of unavoidable side effects as your pet is on their road to recovery.
 Dry mouth is just one of the symptoms your dog might experience if they are undergoing radiation treatment, along with hair loss, sore skin and general discomfort.
-The important thing is keeping your dog comfortable while they’re being treated, to lessen the impact of these side effects on your dog.
+The important thing is keeping your dog comfortable while they’re being treated, to lessen the impact of these side effects.

 Keeping your pet comfortable can include pain medication, the right diet, correct hydration, a comfortable bed, and just the right amount of love and attention.
 Your vet will be happy to give you advice on this when you discuss their cancer treatment plan.